 Owned by Judge A.L.
 Redden, this limestone structure was built in 1893.
 The first entombment was his brother, Dr. J.W.
 Redden, who had suffered many years with cancer.
 Dr. Redden’s widow, Emma, later married Judge Redden.
 He died from accidental poisoning in 1905 and was interred in the mausoleum.
 Emma joined them in 1933.
 Judge and Emma Redden lived in the home at 11th and Topeka Boulevard that later was the residence of U.S. Sen. Charles Curtis.

->

-> Margaret Davis Price owned this mausoleum, which is dated 1895.
+Margaret Davies Price owned this mausoleum, which is dated 1895.
 Built in the Victorian Romanesque style, it is made of limestone and rose granite.

->

-> Edward H. Moeser purchased this mausoleum in 1896.
+Edward H. Moeser purchased this mausoleum in 1896.
 It isn’t being used, though family names are engraved on the doors of the individual compartments.
 Moeser and his brother, Philip, had a thriving cold storage business.
 Edward Moeser is buried in Section 58, and Phillip Moeser is buried in Section 66.

 Charles W. Horn owned a planing mill, providing finished lumber for building projects.
 He won a seat on the city council in 1907.
 Also in the mausoleum are Elizabeth Horn, Charles’ first wife, and Nellie Burns Horn, his second wife.
 The fourth occupant is Lucile Horn Sponable.
 Her relationship to Charles Horn isn’t clear, but she lived with the family while attending law school at Washburn College.
 She obtained her law degree in 1926 and practiced in Topeka after graduation.